DremOSDeveloperTeam/DremOS/README.md

 ### Update Notes

-Since DremOS 0.5.0 is the first version of DremOS to be based on Ubuntu, this version won't be as feature rich.
+Since DremOS 0.5.0 is the first version of DremOS to be based on Linux Mint, this version won't be as feature rich.
 We will try to get more features on later updates.

 !
 DremOS uses XFCE4 as a Window Manager/Desktop

 +Steam

-+Ubuntu Builder (may have failed but it will probably be on the root of your installation (we're getting used to the program))
++WINE

++DOSBox

-+The normal programs you would find on Ubuntu, such as LibreOffice.
++The normal programs you would find on Linux Mint.

 # Compatibility